boglarkasebestyen/movingEyes/README.md

 ## Future improvements
 * Background image is too large and static.
-* Could add more styling to the eyes more.
+* Could add more styling to the eyes.

 ## Live demo
 Take a look at the project [here](https://boglarkasebestyen.github.io/eyeEx/index.html).